balena-io/debugging-masterclass/README.md

 ### 2.2 Device Diagnostics

-Move to the 'Device Diagnostics' tab on the 'Diagnostics' page and hit the 'Run diagnostics' button.
+Move to the 'Device Diagnostics' tab on the 'Diagnostics' page and click the 'Run diagnostics' button.

-Device diagnostics can be considered a more detailed snapshot of a running system as opposed to the healthchecks, which given the current status of a few of the core components of the OS.
+Device diagnostics can be considered a more detailed snapshot of a running system as opposed to the healthchecks, which give the current status of a few of the core components of the OS.

 Once the diagnostic run has completed, you'll see a lot of logs from commands